 Micah has a new skin tone, surprisingly.
 I always thought that he had his father’s pale complexion, but he has a dark skin tone like mine!
 His teachers cannot believe the change they noticed in his skin!
 They comment about how alert he is, how participant he is in school.
-I am a mom, and I just heard than my non-mobile, non-verbal child is participating!
+I am a mom, and I just heard that my non-mobile, non-verbal child is participating!
 It is music to my ears!
-I felt like a super hero…
+I felt like a superhero…

 Here are some ways I use food to treat some specific problems: